ampl/ampl.github.io/docs/source/solvers/highs/options.md

 cvt:quadobj (passquadobj)
       0/1*: Multiply out and pass quadratic objective terms to the solver, vs. linear approximation.

+cvt:socp (socpmode, socp)
+      Second-Order Cone recognition mode:

+      0 - Do not recognize SOCP forms
+      1 - Recognize from non-quadratic expressions only (sqrt, abs) 2 - Recognize from quadratic and non-quadratic SOCP forms

+      Recognized SOCP forms can be further converted to (SOCP-standardized) quadratic constraints, see cvt:socp2qc.
+Default: 0.

+cvt:socp2qc (socp2qcmode, socp2qc)
+      Mode to convert recognized SOCP forms to SOCP-standardized quadratic
+      constraints:

+      0 - Do not convert
+      1 - Convert if no other cone types found, and not all original quadratics could be recognized as SOC, in particular if the objective is quadratic
+      2 - Always convert

+      Such conversion can be necessary if the solver does not accept a mix of conic and quadratic constraints/objectives.
+Default: 2.

 cvt:sos (sos)
       0/1*: Whether to honor declared suffixes .sosno and .ref describing SOS